 Lecturer on Studies of Women, Gender, and Sexuality

-Linda Schlossberg received her Ph.D in English Literature from Harvard, where she now serves as Associate Director of Studies for WGS and teaches courses in gender, literature, and creative writing.
-Schlossberg was the recipient of a 2019 Somerville Arts Council/Massachusetts Cultural Council grant as well as the recipient of the Writer's Center 2016 Emerging Writer Fellowship.
-She is the author of the novel Life in Miniature and her work has appeared in a variety of publications, including McSweeney’s, Conduit, and Post Road.
-She has published essays on nineteenth-century literature and culture and is the co-editor of Passing: Identity and Interpretation in Sexuality, Race, and Religion (NYU Press).
-Schlossberg is the recipient of a Mellon Post-Doctoral Fellowship in the Humanities and was twice selected by Harvard’s graduating classes as one of their “Favorite Professors.”
-She is proud to have been selected as the 2018-2019 Derek Bok Center Faculty Fellow.
+Linda Schlossberg received her Ph.D in English and American Literature from Harvard, where she now serves as Associate Director of Undergraduate Studies for WGS and teaches courses in literature and creative writing.
+Schlossberg is the recipient of a 2022 and 2019 Somerville Arts Council/Massachusetts Cultural Council grant as well as the Writer's Center 2016 Emerging Writer Fellowship.
+She is the author of the novel Life in Miniature and the co-editor of Passing: Identity and Interpretation in Sexuality, Race, and Religion (NYU Press).
+Schlossberg also received a Mellon Post-Doctoral Fellowship in the Humanities, served as a Derek Bok Center Faculty Fellow, and was twice selected by Harvard’s graduating classes as one of their “Favorite Professors.”
+Currently she serves as Harvard’s representative for the Consortium on Graduate Studies in Gender, Culture, Women, and Sexuality (GCWS) and as Book Review editor for Signs: Journal of Women in Culture and Society.

 5 Harvard Yard